Asia

 Mochi—Sweet confections made of rice and flavored with assorted seasonal flavors.

-Green Tea Ice Cream—In the summer it’s found on every street corner.
+Green Tea Ice Cream—In the summer, it’s found on every street corner.

-Japanese Kit Kats—Find lots of different flavors and Kit Kats are a great souvenir for kids.
+Japanese Kit Kats—Find lots of different flavors, and Kit Kats are a great souvenir for kids.

 Department Store Food Halls–Usually located in the basement, a solid option for bento boxes and sushi.
 A must for train rides.

-Vending Machines—Virtually every street corner offers a variety of cold beverages, keep coins in your pocket.
+Vending Machines—Virtually every street corner offers a variety of cold beverages; keep coins in your pocket.

 Tips on Dining in Japan

-• Learn how to use chopsticks before your trip.
+Learn how to use chopsticks before your trip.

-• Western silverware is available most places.
+Western silverware is available in most places.

-• English menus are usually available, if not most menus offer pictures.
+English menus are usually available; if not, most menus offer pictures.

-• Tipping isn’t customary.
+Tipping isn’t customary.

-• Japan shouldn’t pose any concerns with water or food sanitation.
+Japan shouldn’t pose any concerns with water or food sanitation.

-• Water in hotel rooms is safe to drink.
+Water in hotel rooms is safe to drink.

 Cleansing to visit a shrine.
 Japan Travel Checklist